soxhub/openpyxl/doc/development.rst

 ------------

-We orient ourselves at PEP-8 for the coding style, except when implementing attributes for roundtripping.
+We orient ourselves at PEP-8 for the coding style, except when implementing attributes for round tripping.
 Despite that you are encouraged to use Python data conventions (boolean, None, etc.).
-Note exceptions from this convestion in docstrings.
+Note exceptions from this convention in docstrings.